About Costa Rica

 2014 – ISL Costa Rica implemented a Sports Medicine Program.

 2015 – The University of Tennessee in Knoxville celebrated their 10th anniversary of traveling and serving with ISL in Costa Rica.

 2015 – ISL Costa Rica hosted ISL Country Coordinators and US staff for a conference.

 Where We Serve in Costa Rica

 ISL works with Costa Rican and Nicaraguan populations within a variety of communities and organizations in Costa Rica.
-ISL serves rural communities without easy access to urban conveniences and urban “precarios”, where homes are constructed with non-permanent materials.
-We also serve in nursing homes, homes for disabled persons abandoned by their families, and with wildlife and environmental conservation centers.
+ISL serves rural communities without easy access to urban conveniences and urban “precarios,” where homes are constructed with non-permanent materials.
+We also serve in nursing homes, homes for disabled persons, and wildlife and environmental conservation centers.

 ISL works in all seven provinces of Costa Rica.
 Many of our partner communities and organizations are located in the Great Metropolitan Areas (GAMs) in the capitals of Cartago, San Jose, Heredia, and Alajuela.
 Our Hike for Humanity program has been successful in bringing healthcare services to indigenous people in the provinces of Puntarenas and Limón.

 The Need in Costa Rica

 “My ISL trip to Costa Rica was a truly life-changing experience.
 Being able to learn about a country and their poorer areas is eye-opening and makes you truly appreciate what you have.
 By working with the wonderful communities, not only was I able to assist in providing medical care but was able to meet some amazing people.
 Part of my heart has been left in Costa Rica, and I will always fondly remember my time there.
 I am so grateful to ISL for providing me with this opportunity.”— Kelly H., Indiana University

 As with any great work, it takes great relationships to get the job done.
 That’s why ISL Costa Rica has partnered with nonprofits, NGOs, and governmental and religious groups and institutions to better serve the people of Costa Rica.

 Asociación Divina Misericordia